rzh150030/group_project_2_Brainscape_clone/README.md

     return {"errors": ["Unauthorized"]}`

 ### Studying Decks
-Logged in users are able to study decks they own.
-Developed a custom animation effect in order to perform flipping of cards
+Logged in users are able to study decks they own as well as other users' decks they find through the search bar.
+Developed a custom animation effect in order to perform flipping of cards.

+### Search For Decks
+All users can search for decks by name via search bar.
+The search feature will attempt to match user inputs in the backend and send to the frontend data that match.
+Frontend will render a results page with at least one matching link or a "no results" page.
+Unauthenticated users will be prompted to log in if they attempt to study decks.
+Deletion button will be hidden from users that do not own the deck.

 ### Future Features
 - Search decks by categories
-- Search bar for searching decks